j8anks/webtutsplus-backend/README.md

 .Net Core w/Dapper webAPI version of the webtutsplus java ecommerce-backend

-This is a .Net Core drop-in replacement for the java-based ecommerce-backend https://github.com/webtutsplus/ecommerce-backend using Dapper and MySQL as the database.
+This is a .Net Core drop-in replacement for the java-based ecommerce-backend https://github.com/webtutsplus/ecommerce-backend using Dapper and MySQL.
 The VUE frontend is available here: https://github.com/webtutsplus/ecommerce-vuejs

 All the basic catalog functionality is working, except the Stripe checkout, the roles need to be audited a little more.
 Admin is fully functional.
 It's possible users could do some admin functions.
 This needs more testing.